Paul Stewart (footballer, born 1964): Later career

 He had loan spells at Crystal Palace (January 1994), Wolverhampton Wanderers (September 1994), Burnley (February 1995) and Sunderland (August–November 1995), before joining Sunderland on a free transfer in March 1996 and helped them win promotion to the Premier League as Division One champions.
 He was unable to keep them in the Premier League and after their relegation he signed for Stoke City.
 Stewart's spell at Stoke City was not a successful one as he played 25 times in 1997–98 scoring three goals and ended with Stoke suffering relegation to the third tier.

 Stewart then signed for non-league side Workington, scoring 15 goals in 55 games over two years, and helping them win promotion from the North West Counties League in his first season, before retiring from playing completely at the end of the 1999–00 season with Workington re-established in the Northern Premier League First Division.
 Stewart remains one of the very few players to have the distinction of playing in a north London derby, a Manchester derby, a Merseyside derby and a Northeast derby.

 International career

 Stewart played for England at England under-21 and B before being capped three times in the early 1990s for the senior side under Graham Taylor.

 Personal life

 Stewart was inducted into the Hall of Fame at Bloomfield Road, when it was officially opened by former Blackpool player Jimmy Armfield in April 2006.
 Organised by the Blackpool Supporters Association, Blackpool fans around the world voted on their all-time heroes.
 Five players from each decade are inducted; Stewart is in the 1980s.

 In November 2016, Stewart said that he was a victim of child sexual abuse when he was playing youth football.

 Stewart released his autobiography in August 2017, titled, Damaged.

+At the 2024 EFL Awards, Stewart received the Contribution to League Football award.